birendpatel/lemon/README.md

 This repository implements Lemon in C, nicknamed CLemon.
 CLemon is an interpreter and has a bytecode compiler that performs high-level optimisations.
 In the future, CLemon's optimised IR will funnel to LLVM.

+# Requirements

+Lemon has only been tested on a 64-bit Linux OS with GCC 9.3.0.
+It makes heavy use of GCC extensions and may refuse to build on Clang and will almost surely refuse on MSVC.

 # Install

-Clone this repository and issue `make release`.
+First, ensure you have GCC with version 9.3.0 or higher.
+Then, clone this repository and issue `make release`.
 The executable `lemon` will be placed in the newly created `release` directory.
+The executable is standalone so you may install it wherever you prefer, such as `/usr/local/bin`.

 You can issue `make docs` to generate the source code documentation via Doxygen.